sh-lee-prml/BigVGAN/README.md

 ```

 ## 2022-06-12
-- Current ver has some redundant parts in some module (e.g., data_utils have some TTS module.
+- Current ver has some redundant parts in some modules (e.g., data_utils have some TTS module.
 Ignore it plz)

 ## BigVGAN vs HiFi-GAN